The Importance of Data Protection in Dubai’s Virtual Asset Ecosystem

 Why Data Protection Matters

-In the virtual asset industry, personal data is not just a technical concern, it’s a strategic asset.
+In the virtual asset industry in Dubai, personal and financial data is not just a technical concern, it’s a strategic asset.
 From onboarding clients to executing transactions, VASPs handle sensitive information that, if compromised, can lead to reputational damage, financial loss, and legal consequences.
+Ensuring robust data protection, cyber security measures, and adherence to Dubai’s virtual asset regulations is therefore essential.

-VARA’s Part II – Personal Data Protection Rulebook under the Technology and Information Rulebook sets clear expectations for how VASPs must manage personal data.
+VARA’s Part II – Personal Data Protection Rulebook, under the Technology and Information Rulebook, sets clear expectations for how VASPs in Dubai must manage personal data.
 These rules are aligned with the UAE’s Personal Data Protection Law (‘PDPL’) and international best practices, ensuring that Dubai remains a safe and attractive jurisdiction for digital finance.

 - Legal Alignment VASPs must comply with all applicable data protection laws, including cross-border data transfer regulations and sector-specific mandates.